enricomanlapig/hugo-apero-website/content/noodlings/branching-like-lyx/index.markdown

 The only little wrinkle, if you could call it that, is that I don't think you can embed new R chunks in the `asis` chunk.
 So no emoji fonts or calculations.
 That might be a little too Inception-y anyway.

 Now -- finally, after how many years -- I feel confident I can, finally transition from LyX to RMarkdown.
-What a relif.
+What a relief.

 Thank you Twitter! 😙 Now, time to start moving things over!